protoshock/Server-Files/README.md

 # Using Docker

-If you want to run the Protoshock server using Docker here is the simplest way to get it running
+If you want to run the Protoshock server using Docker here is the simplest way to get it running:
 ```bash
 docker run -d -p 8880:8880 protoshock/protoshock-server:main
 ```

-To enable expose-gc, change debug type or use https add the enviroment variables:
+To enable expose-gc, change debug type or use https add the environment variables:
 ```bash
 docker run -d -p 8880:8880 -e EXPOSE_GC=true DEBUG=full HTTPS_KEY='/path/to/ssl/private_key' HTTPS_CERT='/path/to/ssl/certificate' protoshock/protoshock-server:main
 ```

-If you prefer Docker Compose you can use this
+If you prefer Docker Compose you can use this:
 ```yml
 version: '3'
 services: